Driving Whilst Intoxicated (DWI) Penalties in Australia

 - Low range (0.05 to 0.079);

 - High range (0.15 and higher).

 A different penalty and suspension period applies for each range.
 Penalties are also increased if you have been convicted of another major offence within five years of the drink driving charge.

 Australian Capital Territory

-In the Australian Capital Territory, there are four levels for sentencing of drink driving offences.
-These include:
+In the Australian Capital Territory, there are four levels for of drink driving offences.
+These are: